What is a SCIM integration and should you build or buy it?

 Error handling

-Many different errors can occur with SCIM integrations like invalid payloads, schema violations, unauthorized requests, or issues connecting to endpoints.
+Many errors can occur with SCIM integrations, like invalid payloads, schema violations, unauthorized requests, or issues connecting to endpoints.
 Your integration needs to handle errors gracefully and log them for debugging.

 Documentation and support

-You’ll need to get on calls with your customer’s admins to map the attributes their IdPs use to your internal data model and to securely exchange all the authentication details like API keys necessary to connect to their IdP.
+Setting up SCIM isn't just a plug-and-play affair.
+You’ll need to get on calls with your customers' admins to map the attributes their IdPs use to your internal data model and securely exchange all the authentication details, like API keys.
 You may also have to have customer support on standby to help answer any questions your customers may have.

 Tests

-Finally, test, test, test.
+Finally, your SCIM integration needs tests.
 Check that SCIM calls are received and processed accurately.
-Test edge and error cases.
-And test the full user lifecycle to confirm user creation, updates, and deactivation are functioning properly.
+Test edge and error cases and the entire user lifecycle to confirm that user creation, updates, and deactivation are functioning correctly.

-- Do you or your engineering team have the skills?
+Do you or your engineering team have the skills to build it?

 Building a SCIM integration takes time.
 If your SaaS is still in the early stages, you’ll realize it makes more sense to outsource the SCIM integration instead of building your own.
 The reason for this is not to divert the already limited engineering resources to non-core features.

-- Do you have the capacity to provide long-term integration support for your customers?
+Do you have the capacity to provide long-term integration support?

 If you can do all the above and get it right, then by all means, build your own SCIM integration.
-However, if you’d rather focus on adding more features to your core product, find a provider you can trust, like WorkOS, and outsource it.
+However, if you’d rather focus on adding more features to your core product, find a SCIM connector you can trust, like WorkOS, and outsource it.

 Here are some of the features you’ll love: